danieldurnea/FBI-tools/Readme.md

 ### Quidam
 Quidam allows you to retrieve information thanks to the forgotten password function of some sites.: https://github.com/megadose/Quidam

+### OnionSearch
+OnionSearch is a script that scrapes urls on different .onion search engines. : https://github.com/megadose/OnionSearch

 ### Quidam maltego transform
 https://github.com/megadose/quidam-maltego